mtth-bfft/libiris/docs/prerequisites.md

 # Prerequisites

-Designing a project to be sandboxed, or retrofitting a sandbox in an existing project, are time consuming projects with lots of implications.
-Before diving in it, one should review existing mitigation techniques in compile-time, link-time or run-time hardening which may give a better return on time invested.
+Designing a project to be sandboxed, or retrofitting a sandbox in an existing project, are time consuming projects: they require development and maintenance time.
+They have lots of implications: performance overhead, problems when debugging, etc. Before diving in it, one should review existing mitigation techniques in compile-time, link-time or run-time hardening which may give a better return on time invested.

 ## Programming language

 When starting a project from scratch, it might be worthwhile to take the time to find a programming language with the appropriate abstraction level and security guarantees that mitigate vulnerability classes most likely to be exploited.
-For instance, Rust provides strong memory and concurrency guarantees[27], but can be complex to learn and use.
+For instance, Rust provides strong memory and concurrency guarantees, and modern [exploit mitigations](https://doc.rust-lang.org/rustc/exploit-mitigations.html), but can be complex to learn and use.

 ## Dependency and patch management

 Using a code versionning tool like Git can give insights into how many people maintain each part of a codebase.
 Parts with too few maintainers for their complexity can be prioritized, simplified, or replaced with external libraries.
 Likewise, dependencies to third-party libraries need to be reviewed: are they the root cause of security vulnerabilities in your project, or do they take a long time to be updated (especially when vulnerabilities are found)?
 If so, looking for an equivalent library could be worthwhile.

-## Priorization

-Introducing sandboxing comes at a cost (development and maintenance time, and performance overhead at runtime), so you should prioritize and start with your most sensitive applications.
-Depending on your attack scenarios, this could be e.g. a server exposed to a large network, or a document parser running on a host containing sensitive data.

-When doing this inventory, keep in mind that every application you manage to remove from this list is a lot of time and effort saved.
-Sandboxing is way more costly than e.g. reducing network exposure, or moving sensitive data to other hosts and isolating the untrusted host at the network level.

 ## Static code analysis and additional compiler verifications